BasicPrimitives/javascript/samples/ItemTemplates.md

 + '<div name="description"></div>'
 + '</div>'
 ```
-We use internally across our library JSON ML that is recommended solution for templates definition, see following web site for more details http://www.jsonml.org/.
-This is only 3d party MIT licensed code included into our code base, everything else is 100% authentic.
-We adopted it with minor modifications, it general works by original design.
-The following code snipped demonstrate usage of JSON ML in code.
-It is definitely less compact then previous approach, but it provide more normalized and probably more secure approach to templates definition:
+We use JSON ML to define and render default built-in templates.
+It is a convenient alternative to the above mentioned string-based templates.
+See the following website for more details http://www.jsonml.org/.
+That is only 3d party MIT licensed code included in our code base.
+Everything else is 100% authentic.
+We use it with minor modifications.
+The following code snippet demonstrates the usage of JSON ML in code.
+It is less compact than the previous approach, but it provides a more normalized and more secure implementation for templates definition:

 ```JavaScript
 result.itemTemplate = ["div",